ming6715/academic-kickstart/content/project/internal/newssentiment/index.md

 ---
-title: LSTM Categorize - Sentiment Analysis of News Headlines
+title: Deep Learning - Sentiment Analysis of News Headlines
 summary: Use LSTM for a categorize problem and use different method on text cleaning.
 Noisy data reduced overfitting.
 tags:
 - Data processing